AnatomicMaps/flatmap-maker/README.rst

                             Create a SPARC Dataset containing the map's sources and the generated map --sckan-version {production,staging}
-                            Overide version of SCKAN specified by map's manifest --path-arrows         ReRender arrows at the terminal nodes of paths
+                            Overide version of SCKAN specified by map's manifest --path-arrows         Render arrows at the terminal nodes of paths

     Diagnostics:
       --authoring           For use when checking a new map: highlight incomplete